EllyC20/The-BookStore-MS4/TESTING.md

 * Within the bag page there should the option to edit the quantity or remove the item entirely.
 To test this I visited the bag and altered the quantity by choosing a different quantity to the one initially added.
 This confirmed the expected update to the quantity, subtotal and total price.
 * To test the remove function, I clicked the red remove button.
 This confirmed the expected result of the item being removed from the bag.

+## Checkout

+* When a user has items in the basket, the checkout button should be available.
+Upon clicking this they should be taken to a checkout page displaying a form to be filled in by the user for delivery details.
+To check this I added an item to my basket and visited the basket page.
+From here I could see the checkout button, upon clicking this provided the expected results.

+### Checkout Form

+TESTING TO BE COMPLETED.

  ## Testing the "CTA" (call to action) button
  * On the homepage there is a button shown on the carousel.
 The button says "Shop Now" and when clicked should take the user to the "All Products" page.
 I tested this by using a laptop, Ipad and mobile device and physically clicking the button.
 By doing this I confirmed the expected results.